ftouuh/stools/README.md

 ### 📖 Learn More

-You can learn more about Create React App in the [documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about STools Hub by visiting our [website](https://stools-hub.netlify.app/).

 To learn React, check out the [React documentation](https://reactjs.org/).